charlesbrandt/public/code/version_control/git.md

 ### Delete local branch

+Once you merge a feature branch back in to `main`, feel free to remove it.
+It's a good idea to keep your branch names somewhat clean.

     git branch -d <local-branch>

-If the branch has been shared publicly, and deleted on the remote repository, but still shows up locally, it can be removed with
+If the branch has been shared publicly, and deleted on the remote repository, but still shows up locally (in the list of remote branches), it can be removed with

     git remote prune origin